shuence/SpoonShare/README.md

 ## Key Features:
-1. **Surplus Food Map:**
-   - Visualize surplus food locations on an interactive map, facilitating easy navigation and access to available resources within a 30km radius.
+- Visualize surplus food locations on an interactive map within a 30km radius.
-2. **User-Friendly Interface:**
-   - Intuitive design ensures a seamless experience for donors, recipients, volunteers, and NGOs, promoting accessibility and usability for all users.
+- Intuitive design for donors, recipients, volunteers, and NGOs.
-3. **Real-Time Updates:**
-   - Stay informed with instant notifications about surplus food availability, ensuring timely distribution and reducing food wastage.
+- Instant notifications for surplus food availability.
-4. **Volunteer Matching:**
-   - Connect volunteers with surplus food distribution opportunities tailored to their preferences and availability, fostering community involvement and support.
+- Connect volunteers with distribution opportunities.
-5. **Quality and Safety Standards Verification:**
-   - Implement rigorous guidelines to verify the quality and safety of donated food, ensuring compliance with standards and regulations.
+- Rigorous guidelines to verify donated food quality and safety.
-6. **Collaboration with Local Governments and NGOs:**
-   - Forge partnerships with local authorities and non-governmental organizations (NGOs) to streamline operations, leverage resources, and adhere to regulatory requirements effectively.
+- Partnerships with authorities and organizations for effective operations.

-## Additional Features:
-- **Food Sharing:**
-  - Facilitate the sharing of surplus food among community members, encouraging generosity and reducing food waste.
-- **Food Donation:**
-  - Enable users to donate surplus food to those in need, promoting compassion and addressing food insecurity issues.
-- **Food Recycling:**
-  - Promote sustainable practices by facilitating the recycling of surplus food, minimizing environmental impact and promoting resource efficiency.
-- **Admin Dashboard:**
+- Food Sharing, Donation, and Recycling options.
-  - Empower administrators to verify shared, donated, and recycled food, ensuring adherence to quality standards and regulatory compliance.
+- Verification of shared, donated, and recycled food.
-- **NGO Dashboard:**
-  - Provide NGOs with a dedicated platform to verify volunteer activities, donated food, and shared resources, enhancing transparency and accountability.
-- **User Roles:**
-  - Users can join as volunteers or NGOs, contributing to community welfare and fostering a sense of social responsibility.
+- Monitoring volunteer activities and resources.
+- Volunteers and NGOs contributing to community welfare.
+- Enlistment of nearby free water facilities on the interactive map for user convenience.

 ## Tech Stack
 **Technologies involved/used:**